duleorlovic/blog/_posts/2016-02-21-zoneminder-security-server-raspberry-pi-home-automation.markdown

 * set A is full zone pixels
 * set B is Min/Max pixel Threshold: difference in color from previous
-  * also Min/Max alarmed Area: check if set B is at least/most of set A in %
+  * *Min/Max Alarmed Area*: check if set B is at least/most of set A in % I used max 50% since a car is less than that.
 * set C is Filter Width/Height: check if 3x3 surround pixels (from set B) is also different in colors
-  * also Min/Max Filtered Area: check if C cover min/max of set A in %
+  * *Min/Max Filtered Area*: check if C cover min/max of set A in %
-* set D is Min/Max blobs: number of blobs
+* set D is *Min/Max Blobs*: number of blobs
-  * also Min/Max Blob area: check if cover at least/most of set A in %
+  * *Min/Max Blob area*: check if cover at least/most of set A in %

 To eliminate sun shadow, you can lower the *Max Alarmed Area* (50%) and use *Overload Frame Ignore Count* to ignore next 3 frames in that case of overload.